Integrated Substance Use Disorder Training Program

 - Clinical Social Workers

 The primary goal of the one-year, full-time training program is to prepare nurse practitioners, social workers and psychologists for clinical and academic careers in addiction medicine.
-Trainees will benefit from working within the Substance Use Disorders Initiative, a hospital-/community-wide collaboration to deliver state-of-the-art addiction medicine care for those suffering with substance use issues.
+Trainees will benefit from working within the Program in Substance Use & Addiction Services (PSAS), a hospital-/community-wide collaboration to deliver state-of-the-art addiction medicine care for those suffering with substance use issues.
 This program also benefits from close collaboration with Mass General’s addiction medicine and psychiatry fellowships for physicians and trainees will work together in many shared settings.

 Fellows receive benefits through Mass General.
 More information on benefits can be found on the Mass General website.